rust-lang/edition-guide/src/editions/index.md

 and say *"Wow, between Rust 1.10 and Rust 1.20, Rust has changed a lot!"*
 Furthermore, since everything must be backwards compatible, we can't make certain tiny changes, like adding keywords because it might be already used as an identifier in existing code.
-Finally, various parts of the project, since they update at different paces, may feel like they "lag" in various ways.
+Finally, you may sense that various parts of the project lags behind, since they update at different paces.
-If a new language feature lands in Rust 1.15, and a new chapter of the book on it lands in 1.16, and the IDE integration lands in 1.17, this can feel very disjointed.
-But if you were to compare Rust 1.15 to Rust 1.17, you'd see one cohesive feature being added.
+If a new language feature lands in Rust 1.15, a new chapter about it may land in the book in 1.16, and the IDE integration may land in 1.17.
+This can feel like the pieces are not well coordinated, but if you compare Rust 1.15 to Rust 1.17, you'll see one cohesive feature being added.

 "Editions" are a concept to help with these kinds of problems.
 Every two or three years, we'll be producing a new edition of Rust.
 This serves different